avniproject/avni-website/src/pages/case-studies/use-of-avni-in-jnpct-malnutrition-project-case-study.md

 5. High risk beneficiaries are visited on time

 Coordinator level
-1. One click reports make complete project information easily accessible
+1. One click reports make complete and latest project information easily accessible
 2. Data Quality check is easier - Misinformation can be tracked
 3. Data correction - Changing the information of any beneficiary through the web app can be done easily
 4. Based on data, easier to identify where to focus on the project